niv-en/flood-monitoring/README.md

-# Flood Monitoring API
+# Flood Monitoring API wrapper

 ## Overview

-The Flood Monitoring wrapper is a python module created to simplifying accessing and plotting various weather readings such as Tidal/River Levels, Tempeatures and Flow rates.
-By using the functions defined in this module users are able to access real time data without having to write any API requireis themselves
+This module was created in order to simplify accessing and plotting various weather readings such as Tidal/River Levels, Tempeatures and Flow rates.
+The functions defined in the module allow interfacting with real time data from the [Enviroment Agency flood monitoring](https://environment.data.gov.uk/flood-monitoring/doc/reference)

 ## Features

 - Allows users to interface with the Rich flood monitoring API

-- Allows you instatiate 4 different `station` types `RiverLevel`, `RiverFlow`, `TidalLevel`, `Temperature`
+- 5 different `station` types `RiverLevel`, `RiverFlow`, `TidalLevel`, `Temperature` and `ForecastStation`

 - Fetch information about each Weather Station

+- Retrieve readings for each station

 - Plot readings from each Weather Station

-adding test
+- Predict/Forecast readings

 ## Getting started

-Instaling using pip
+The package can be installed using pip referencing the repository in Github.

 ``` sh
 pip install git+https://github.com/niv-en/flood-monitoring